Wood Balustrade Installation Instructions

 - Check local building codes for maximum spacing.
 Most codes dictate that the balustrade must comply with the “4-inch ball rule”.

-- Spacing guidelines for the different sizes and designs of spindles and balusters can be found on each product listing.
+- Spacing guidelines for the different sizes and designs of spindles and balusters can be found in this article on porch spindle and baluster spacing.

 - Using the maximum spacing as a guideline, determine the spacing that provides consistent look and spaces at the ends of each rail section.
 Note: It may be necessary to vary spacing slightly between sections, depending on length.